 When should my child start private lessons?

 - Private lessons are beneficial at any stage.
-However, setting up your ability to play is very important so I recommend at least 3 months of lessons at the very beginning of learning to play a brass instrument.
+However, setting up your ability to play properly is very important so I recommend at least 3 months of lessons at the very beginning of learning to play a brass instrument.
+Younger students often need much longer to properly establish their technique.

 - Private lessons are imperative to continue to improve quickly on the instrument.
 If you find your progress slowing, you are unsure of what to practice to fix something, you can’t do a specific skill, or you can’t figure out what to do next find a qualified private teacher!